-Com Subject nputer Science & IT KS5 FUNCTIONS OF ASSESSMENT FORMATIVE; The instructional guidance that identifies central points of learning and plans for the progression of individual students.
+Com Subject puter Science & IT KS5 FUNCTIONS OF ASSESSMENT FORMATIVE; The instructional guidance that identifies central points of learning and plans for the progression of individual students.
 SUMMATIVE; This describes individuals learning at the end of an instructional unit by comparing it against a standard or benchmark.
 (High Stakes Assessment) EVALUATIVE; This is about institutional accountability and comes after terminal exams.
 TI ME SC AL E Annually Baseline testing for external Year 12 students GCE Alps and trial exam data is used to make judgement for assessment Year 13 public exams Years 12 and 13 will sit an A- level style CS paper for their End of Year Exam to measure progress and outcomes from their starting points.
 Year 13 will have their Trial exams which are internally marked.
 Results in January with feedback forms.
 Year 13 will have their exams in May/June which are externally marked by OCR.
 Results in August.
+H446 (Coursework) will be carried out over 2 year and will be submitted to OCR for final marks by March/April.
 The IT /CS department produces analysis of examination results at KS5 to identify strengths and areas to improve on to inform teaching and intervention strategies.
 Feedback is given to students throughout the year based on their folder organisation and the quality of work submitted.

-Worksheets/Homework on Google

-ClassroomPast Paper Exam questions, mark schemes

-and model answers on Google Classroom

-Lesson Ready PowerPoints/video links and articles on Google Classroom

-Coursework where applicable all students to

-proofread their work (ReACT)

-Hourly Lesson Outcomes are shared with students on PowerPoints- Google Classroom.

-Every lesson the following formative

-assessment takes place using the following

-strategies:Python Challenges
+ReAct is completed consistently to bridge any gaps.
+Data is used to identify students not making adequate progress.
+Interim Could be termly or half termly End of unit assessments(12 units in Total) Student PLC's for each topic used on Google classroom Peer and self-assessment on Google classroom and Worksheets Re-ACT written feedback and student response End of Unit assessments with ReACT written feedback and student response Completion of subject progress trackers / personalised learning checklists (PLCs) Updating of Department Trackers to monitor students after every unit.

+Year 12 12 unit assessments altogether 1 Trial examination in December (2hr) 1 Trial examination in March (2hr) Past Papers from January until May examination.
+From January all students receive personalised learning checklists (PLCs) for every examination paper they complete.
+H446 Coursework (Analysis and Design) Year 13 12 unit assessments altogether 1 Trial examination in December (2hr 30) 1 Trial examination in March (2hr 30) Past Papers from January until May examination.
+From January all students receive personalised learning checklists (PLCs) for every examination paper they complete.
+H446 Coursework (Development, Testing and Evaluation) Year 12/13 IT BTEC Single award - 4 Units (2 exams and 2 coursework) double award - 8 Units (3 exams and 5 coursework) Weekly Formative assessment strategies take place including the following strategies: Worksheets/Homework on Google Classroom Past Paper Exam questions, mark schemes and model answers on Google Classroom Lesson Ready PowerPoints/video links and articles on Google Classroom Coursework where applicable all students to proofread their work (ReACT) Hourly Lesson Outcomes are shared with students on PowerPoints- Google Classroom.
+Every lesson the following formative assessment takes place using the following strategies: • Python Challenges
-Direct and Targeted questioning

-Tiered questioning to clarify understanding using Bloom's Taxonomy.

-last lesson, last week; last year
+Direct and Targeted questioning Tiered questioning to clarify understanding using Bloom's Taxonomy. last lesson, last week; last year